#408: Hatch: A Modern Python Workflow Transcript

 33:34 So installing it pretty easy.

-33:36 If you were to do it, if somebody gave you a blank machine and said, set this up to use Hatch, what would you do?
+33:36 If you were to do it, if somebody gave you a blank machine and said, set this up to use

-33:42 - For now I would do PipX.
+33:42 For now, I would do PIPX.

-33:44 - Okay.
+33:44 Okay.

-33:45 - In the future, like we talked about in the beginning, I plan to have like an actual executable that does the work, like Python does.
+33:45 In the future, like we talked about in the beginning, I plan to have like an actual executable that

-33:53 But until then, then probably PipX.
+33:53 But until then, then probably PIPX.

 34:03 This portion of Talk Python to Me is brought to you by Sentry.

-34:09 Is your Python application fast Or does it sometimes suffer from slowdowns and unexpected latency?
+34:11 Or does it sometimes suffer from slowdowns and unexpected latency?

-34:16 Does this usually only happen in production?
+34:15 Does this usually only happen in production?

 34:18 It's really tough to track down the problems at that point, isn't it?

-34:22 If you've looked at APM, application performance monitoring products before, they may have felt out of place for software teams.
+34:21 If you've looked at APM, application performance monitoring products before, they may have felt

-34:28 Many of them are more focused on legacy problems made for ops and infrastructure teams to keep their infrastructure and services up and running.
+34:28 Many of them are more focused on legacy problems made for ops and infrastructure teams to keep

 34:36 Sentry has just launched their new APM service.